exercism/python/concepts/functions/about.md

 The return value is a value that is returned to the caller of the function.
 A `return value` can be any data type.
 It can be used by caller of the function to perform further operations.
-If the function does not explicitly return a value, the value `None` is returned.
+If a function does not explicitly define a `return value`, the value `None` will be returned by the Python interpreter.

 Let's define a function `add`: